 - Tibet is a Massive Plateau!-Tibet is massive, it is almost 1/5 of the total size of China and it is much bigger than many countries you have ever been to.
 Even though it is very massive, most of its area comprises of high altitude mountains and the settlements are very sparse here.

-- Tibet has all the highest things! -Widely referred as the “the roof of the world”, Tibet adds to the records by virtue of its sheer height.
-With an average altitude of 13,000 feet above sea level, it is home to the highest mountain, highest lake, railway at highest altitude, road, and also the highest tunnel.
+- Tibet has all the highest things! -Widely referred to as the “the roof of the world”, Tibet adds to the records by virtue of its sheer height.
+With an average altitude of 13,000 feet above sea level, it is home to the highest mountain, highest lake, railway at the highest altitude, road, and also the highest tunnel.

-- Home of the Yaks! – Even though Yaks have become endangered and only 15000 of them survive now, they are fascinating, mountain mammals that live in high altitude.
-Yaks are source of milk, meat and wool and form a large part of the daily Tibetan life.
-When you are driving or trekking in Tibet, you will come across herds of them, getting a photo shouldn’t be that hard though!
+- Home of the Yaks: Even though Yaks have become endangered and only 15000 of them survive now, they are fascinating, mountain mammals that live in high altitude.
+Yaks are a source of milk, meat and wool and form a large part of the daily Tibetan life.
+When you are driving or trekking in Tibet, you will come across herds of them, getting a photo shouldn’t be that hard though